John-Brandon/Silence/README.md

 # Silence

-Mute the computer for 90 seconds to avoid listening to ads on Spotify.
+BASH script to mute Mac OS for XX seconds.
+Original motivation was to avoid listening to ads on Spotify.
 90 seconds is the length of their commercial breaks.
+I'm cheap, what can I say.